ibm-cloud-docs/assistant/dialog-runtime.md

 1. In the **Anything else** field, add text to display as an additional option that users can pick if none of the other dialog node options reflect what the user wants to do.
 For example, *None of the above*.

     Keep the message short, so it displays inline with the other options.
 The message must be less than 512 characters.
 For information about what your assistant does if a user chooses this option, see [Handling none of the above](#dialog-runtime-handle-none).

+1. If you want to limit the number of disambiguation options that can be displayed to a user, then in the **Maximum number of suggestions** field, specify a number between 2 and 5.

     Your changes are automatically saved.